leighton-digital/llm-test-tools/PUBLISHING.md

 ## Versioning

-1. Create a release which will automatically update the change log and update the package vserion number:
+1. Create a release which will automatically update the change log and update the package version number:
 ```bash
 npm run release
 ```